-Materials that I use regularly and have found to be suitable for my knife making.
+Below are materials and supplies that I use regularly and have found to be suitable for my knife making.

 Richlite